The Arithmetical Machine of Christian Ludwig Gersten

 A copy of Gersten’s machine

-The first prototype of the machine was wooden, and after the device has been presented to the friends of Gersten, they encouraged him to continue the development.
-The second copy was made from brass and in the end of 1725 Gersten presented it to the Langraf of Hessen Darmstadt Ludwig V, who admired the inventor.
+The first prototype of the machine was wooden, and after the device had been presented to the friends of Gersten, they encouraged him to continue the development.
+The second copy was made from brass and at the end of 1725 Gersten presented it to the Langraf of Hessen Darmstadt Ludwig V, who admired the inventor.

-Nothing more is known for the machine of Gersten.
+Nothing more is known about the machine of Gersten.
 At the present day exists only a replica of the device from 1920, preserved in the Braunschweigisches Landesmuseum (see the upper figure).

 Let’s examine the arrangement of the machine in sketch from the presentation to the Royal Society (the figure below):